Best Health Insurance in Nevada (2026)

 Nevada's marketplace offers only HMO and EPO plans for 2026, so your network access and referral requirements are determined before you choose an insurer.

-• HMO plans require a primary care physician referral to see a specialist and restrict you to in-network providers.
+• HMO plans require a primary care referral before any specialist visit.
+All care must be in-network.

 • PPO plans with out-of-network access are not sold on Nevada Health Link for 2026.